 I have loved tracing through the covenants this Lent, and watching the progress of Israel.
 We’ve seen God’s mercy in spite of their failures, working to save them in spite of themselves.
 Last week came hints of return from exile.
 Yet we wonder how long that return will last.
 Is there hope, without a deeper change?

 Hope comes with this fifth Sunday of Lent.
 Jeremiah announces: “The days are coming, says the Lord, when I will make a new covenant with the house of Israel … I will place my law within them and write it upon their hearts.”

 Ezekiel said something similar to the exiles in Babylon: “I will give you a new heart and place a new spirit within you, taking from your bodies your stony hearts and giving you natural hearts.
 I will put my spirit within you and make you live by my statutes, careful to observe my decrees” (Eze 26:26-27).

 The covenants have been a matter of the heart, all along.
-The Sunday readings don’t mention God’s covenant with David, but we read about it last Thursday in 2 Samuel 7 and Psalm 89.
+The Sunday readings don’t mention God’s covenant with David, but we read about it Friday in 2 Samuel 7 and Psalm 89.
 Fitting, that God would choose as king “a man after his own heart” (1 Sam 13:14).
-He’s the one who wrote “Create in me a clean heart” after his sin with Bathsheba.
+He’s the one who wrote “Create in me a clean heart” after his sin against Bathsheba and Uriah.

-Read the first post in this series here: Lent Year B: A JOURNEY TO COVENANT
+Read about this series here: Lent, Year B: GOD HAS A PLAN!